What Should INFJs Do When Their Crushes Find Them Threatening?

 If, for instance, you notice early on that someone doesn’t want to go deep, don’t waste emotions on them.
 Just accept them for who they are and accept that they aren’t what you’re looking for in a romantic partner.

-INFJs, you deserve someone who’s willing to go as deep as you go, even if they can’t always get there by themselves.
+INFJs, you deserve someone who’s willing to go deep with you.
 It may take patience to find this person and it may take time for them to get used to your perceptive nature.
 But if you truly want love, I believe that person for you is out there.

 Now I turn it to you.
 What do you think INFJs should do when their crushes find them threatening?